-Bhutan is a country that has an easy access to most of the travelers from all countries.
-It is a cost effective and travel friendly country.
+Bhutan is a country that has easy access to most of the travellers from all countries.
+It is a cost-effective and travel-friendly country.
 The rich natural and cultural heritage is worth experiencing.

-One of the most important reasons of travelling to Bhutan is that you can get a visa/ permit on arrival to either Phuentsholing or Paro.
+One of the most important reasons for travelling to Bhutan, is that you can get a visa/ permit on arrival to either Phuentsholing or Paro.